dipahmed385/-Gensyn-Testnet-Node-Guide/README.md

 # Gensyn-Testnet-Node-Guide
-🚀Credit: Gensyn Node Guide is created by ZUN, I have adjusted Acc to own style so that my community can easily join the Gensyn testnet.
+Credit: The original Gensyn Node Guide was created by ZUN.
+I’ve customized it in my own style to make it easier for my community to join the Gensyn testnet.

 Join Telegram https://t.me/testnetmaterial